Benefits of Green Tea for Skin

 Green tea is gently-colored, packed with the right polyphenol antioxidants, and lends itself to purification and concentration.
 It is also very well studied, and the benefits of topical green tea are backed by scientific evidence.

-Green tea antioxidant polyphenols fight skin cancer.
+Evidence that green tea antioxidant polyphenols fight skin cancer

 Recent studies have shown that polyphenol antioxidants have antineoplastic (anti-cancer) benefit.
 They have also been shown to help protect skin from UV radiation damage.
 This beneficial role of EGCG from green tea in reducing the incidence of skin cancer is well established.
 In a review article on green tea in the Journal of the American Academy of Dermatology (3), the author states,

 “There have been more than 150 reports of in vivo and in vitro studies on the effects of green tea on the skin.....
 The early focus of these studies was chemoprevention of chemical carcinogenesis or photocarcinogenesis in rodents.
 It was found that green tea extracts or an individual green tea polyphenol (GTPP), especially (−)-epigallocatechin (EGC)-3-gallate (EGCG), inhibited two-stage chemical carcinogenesis...... and photocarcinogenesis (induced by UVB).”

 The best study is one showing that topical application reduced UV damage (such as sun damage) when human subjects allowed their buttocks skin to be studied.
 Authors of that study (4) conclude,

 “We found that treatment with GTP to human skin before UV exposure inhibits UV-induced DNA damage when detected by using immunohistochemistry.
 Our data also shows that GTP treatment inhibits (partially) the penetrating ability of UV radiation into the deeper dermis), thus protecting against DNA damage in dermal cells as well.”